 Hi!
 My name is Debbie Innes.
-I am a copy editor and writer based in Toronto, Ontario, in Canada.
-I have more than 10 years’ experience working in legal marketing and communication.
-I have written and edited content bound for both print and digital publication, including annual reports, government reports, magazines, website content, newsletters, and brochures.
-I’ve worked collaboratively with senior management, communications advisors, French translators and design teams to produce clean and error-free content on deadline.
+I am a copy editor and proofreader based in Toronto, Ontario, in Canada.
+I have more than 10 years of experience editing and writing corporate communications materials at the Law Society of Ontario.
+Projects included annual reports, government reports, magazines, website content, newsletters, and brochures for the public.
+I worked collaboratively with senior management, communications advisors, French translators, and design teams, to produce clean and error-free content on deadline.

-My editorial speciality areas include Ontario’s legal professions (lawyer and paralegal), arts and culture—specifically, film, theatre and dance; Black histories and cultures; transracial adoption; intersectional feminism; LGBTQ2S+ (lesbian, gay, bisexual, transgender, queer, two-spirited+) people and experiences; race, class and gender; and Women’s Studies.
+My editorial specialty areas include Ontario’s legal professions (lawyer and paralegal), arts and culture—specifically, film, theatre, and dance; Black Canadian history and experiences; transracial adoption; intersectional feminism; LGBTQ2S+ (lesbian, gay, bisexual, transgender, queer, two-spirited+) people and experiences; BIPOC (Black, Indigenous, People of Colour) experiences; race, class, and gender; and Women’s Studies.

 I have a Bachelor of Arts (Hons.) from the University of Toronto.
 While there, I was named a BMO National Scholar, receiving a full four-year scholarship.
 My BA is in Women’s Studies, Sociology and Cinema Studies.